Cupcee/emblica-exercise/README.md

   * 3.8.12 tested
   * likely has to be newer than ~3.4
 * Tested on macOS Monterey
+* It uses `wget` to fetch the datasets from URL, so without docker you need it to run in command line

 To run, either:
 * run `python main.py`